Q: What is Habitat for Humanity Capital Region, and what do you do?

 Q: Where do you build your homes?

-A: Habitat Captial Region builds primarily within the City of Lansing, but the service area covers all of Ingham County.
-If you are interested in getting involved with Habitat outside of the Greater Lansing area, visit Habitat for Humanity Michigan for info about other affiliates in Michigan.
+A: Habitat Captial Region builds primarily within the City of Lansing, but the service area covers all of Ingham and Eaton Counties.
+If you are interested in getting involved with Habitat outside of the Ingham & Eaton area, visit Habitat for Humanity Michigan for info about other affiliates in Michigan.

 Q: How can I volunteer with Habitat Capital Region?